 Basketball phenom Zion Williamson takes celebrity status in stride

-Thanks to Zion Williamson, the basketball universe has annexed one county from the state of South Carolina.
+Thanks to Zion Williamson, the basketball universe has annexed one county from South Carolina.

 On Friday night in the football-crazy Palmetto State, two titans of college basketball will draw Greenville’s Bon Secours Wellness Arena temporarily into their realm.
 But they’ll blow in and out of town before the end of the weekend, leaving before Williamson returns to school Monday morning.

-Frank Martin and his staff from the University of South Carolina, the third co-star of this weekend’s games in Greenville, will continue their efforts to keep Williamson (6-foot-7, 230 pounds) close to home, as will Brad Brownell and his guys in Clemson.
+Frank Martin and his staff from the University of South Carolina, the third co-star of the games this weekend in Greenville, will continue their efforts to keep Williamson (6-foot-7, 230 pounds) close to home, as will Brad Brownell and his guys in Clemson.

 If you like drama, buckle up.
 It’s coming.
 Williamson’s recruitment is only getting started.
 A junior, his decision won’t come until after his senior season at Spartanburg Day School.

 No offense to Williamson and the folks who make up his inner circle, but it’s just the nature of the beast.

 Besides, it’s not like it’s news to them.
 The last six months or so already have served as a precursor, thanks to Drake, SportsCenter, an endless selection of mix tapes and the rock star receptions Williamson receives almost everywhere he goes.